 During this time there, he wrote many famous poems, like den gamle Mester (The Old Master).
 This was a poem about an old tree that stood near the church.
 It is still standing.
 Nordet refused to get off the bus, but wanted his picture taken with the tree.

 From 1863 to 1874 he served several other parishes.
 In 1875 he became Bishop in the Diocese of Agder.

 Moe continued to write and also published a delightful collection of stories for children.
 While in school, Moe met Peter Christen Asbjornsen.
 Together with Peter, Jorgen had a huge impact on Norwegian culture.
 Moe and Asbjornsen are well known for their traditional folk tales which in turn contributed to the development of the Norwegian language.
 To get an idea of just how large their impact was, they are like the Brothers Grimm of the German folktales.

-We visited two churches the third day.
-First was the Holmen church, the principal church for Sigdal municipality.
+The Holmen church is the principal church for Sigdal municipality.